-This is the first adoption hearing being held for the draft TSP.
-If the draft TSP is recommended for approval by the Planning Commission, a second hearing will be held before the City Council on June 20, 2023.
+This is the second adoption hearing being held for the draft TSP.
 The TSP related Code amendments will be combined with the Clear and Objective Code Audit project that is already in process and presented as a package later in 2023.
 The adoption of these code amendments will be completed separately from the TSP adoption.